Show All Answers

 Additionally, because the site is already owned by Pierce County, locating the facility at the 9th Street Pit provides a significant cost savings for the project.

 A lien may be placed on a property for accounts that are in excess of 60 days delinquent.
-A collection letter will be mailed to the property owner and the mortgage company of record regarding the delinquent lien amount.
+A collection letter will be mailed to the property owner and the mortgage company regarding the delinquent lien amount.
 The collection letter will list the amount of charges in arrears, and will explain that the customer must pay the charges in full.
-The collection letter will also provide notice that under the Revised Code of Washington, Pierce County may bring foreclosure action against the property 60 days after the attachment of the lien.
+The collection letter will also provide notice that under the Revised Code of Washington, Pierce County may bring a foreclosure action against the property 60 days after the attachment of the lien.

 The lien will be filed for all delinquent rates, fees and/or charges due in accordance with Pierce County Code Title 13.13.040.
 The lien amount will include late payment penalties together with accrued interest at eight percent (8%) per annum from the date due until paid.
 The lien will attach and foreclose pursuant to RCW 36.94.150.